sanjeevyg14/Travonex/README2.md

 3.  **Important**: Replace `YOUR_GOOGLE_API_KEY_HERE` with your actual API key from Google AI Studio.
 The AI-powered "Destination Suggestion" feature will not work without it.

+### Step 3.4: Backend Environment Variables
+The Express backend in the `backend` folder uses its own `.env` file.
+Copy `backend/.env.example` to `backend/.env` and fill in your MongoDB URI, Firebase service account credentials, JWT secret, and Razorpay keys.

 ---

 ## 4. Running the Application Locally